neilwashere/hearty/README.md

 #### Some things I really like about this solution

 Have I mentioned how few dependencies there are?
 From an MVP perspective we've managed to hit all of the high notes without constraining any future steps or making expensive choices.
 What has been used has been minimal and to the point.
 Very few, if any, assumptions have been made.

-I really, really like dotnet core.
-It's a joy to work with.